ko1nksm/shdotenv/README.md

 ## Requirements

 `shdotenv` is a single file shell script with embedded awk script.
+It uses only the following commands which can be found anywhere.

 - POSIX shell (dash, bash, ksh, zsh, etc)
 - awk (gawk, nawk, mawk, busybox awk)
+- `env` command

 ## Install